Keuchel stops Nationals as Braves win 8th straight | Devdiscourse

 The Atlanta defense short-circuited a Washington rally in the first inning.
 Trea Turner and Howie Kendrick opened the game with singles.
 Anthony Rendon lined a ball to center field, but Ronald Acuna Jr. was able to fire a strike to third and retire Turner for a forceout.
 The Braves scored the first run in the third inning when Albies connected for his 20th home run.
 It was the first home run for Albies since Aug.
 24 against the New York Mets.

 Atlanta made it 2-0 in the fourth.
 Adam Duvall doubled, took third on Rendon's fielding error and scored on a sacrifice fly by Tyler Flowers.
 Donaldson hit a two-run homer off Wander Suero to put Atlanta ahead 4-0 in the seventh.
-It was Donaldson's 35th homer, and it made the Braves only the 17th team with three players with 35 or more home runs.
+It was Donaldson's 35th homer, and it made the 2019 Braves only the 16th team with three players to hit 35 or more home runs.

 The Nationals cut the deficit to 4-3 in the eighth when Ryan Zimmerman hit a three-run homer off reliever Luke Jackson.
 The homer, his fifth, traveled 433 feet. --Field Level Media